 - Water retaining capabilities

-The best materials for mulching around hostas to combat the dryness (the biggest problem) under pine trees is the same sort of materials that you would use to amend the soil initaially.
+The best materials for mulching around hostas to combat the dryness (the biggest problem) under pine trees are the same sort of materials that you would use to amend the soil initially.

-Well rotted general compost, manure, leaf mould and grass clippings are all good options.
-Avoid mulches such as wood chip or bark as they are less effective for retaining moisture and contribute very little in the way of soil fertility.
+Well-rotted general compost, manure, leaf mold, and grass clippings are all good options.
+Avoid mulches such as wood chips, or bark as they are less effective for retaining moisture and contribute very little in the way of soil fertility.

 The mulch also has the added benefit of suppressing weed growth, saving you time and effort.

-A nice 2 inch layer of mulch will act as a big sponge absorbing the water and slowing down the rate at which soil would evaporate, yet it still retains a porous, friable structure that allows excess water to drain away.
+A nice 2-inch layer of mulch will act as a big sponge absorbing the water and slowing down the rate at which soil evaporates, yet it still retains a porous, friable structure that allows excess water to drain away.
 Crucially, the roots need a constant supply of moisture but they do not like to be sat in saturated ground with pools of water.

 Water with a Drip Line for Hostas under Pines

-Therefore I cannot emphasis enough the importance of a good watering schedule when caring for hostas in dryer conditions particularly when hosts have to compete with the pine tree for water.
+Therefore I cannot emphasize enough the importance of a good watering schedule when caring for hostas in dryer conditions particularly when hosts have to compete with the pine tree for water.

 If you cannot lay a soaker hose down near the hostas planting area then watering with a hose is advised for larger hostas due to the required quantity of water.